jakeogh/dnsgate/README.md

   (command) --help" for more information.

 Options:
-  --no-restart-dnsmasq       do not restart the dnsmasq service --dnsmasq-config FILENAME  dnsmasq config file (defaults to /etc/dnsmasq.conf) --backup                   backup output file before overwriting --verbose                  print debug information to stderr --help                     Show this message and exit.
+  --no-restart-dnsmasq  do not restart the dnsmasq service --backup              backup output file before overwriting --verbose             print debug information to stderr --help                Show this message and exit.

 Commands:
   blacklist     Add domain(s) to /etc/dnsgate/blacklist